mihiarc/nca-timber/README.md

 2. Implement the region-specific processing logic
 3. Update main.py to include the new region in processing
 4. Update table_reporting.py to support the new region's data structure
+5. Add unit tests for the new functionality
+6. Update configuration in both config.py and config.yaml